rkuma183/wilsonmar.github.io/_posts/2017-04-13-git-custom-commands.md

 {% include _toc.html %}

-Here is how you can define custom commands for Git to use.
+Here is a deep dive into how you can define custom commands for Git to use.

 I've stored several examples in a <strong>git-custom-commands</strong> folder within my repo.